highbyte/dotnet-6502/docs/systems/c64/compatible-programs.md

     - The C64 emulator now has **limited support for the 1541 disk drive**.
 You can attach `.d64` disk images and use the Basic `LOAD` command to load the directory and files.
 However, only basic directory and file loading is supported.
 Advanced disk operations, file writing, and copy protection schemes are not supported.
     - The video emulation is not cycle-exact, and does not cover all tricks possible with the C64 VIC2 video chip.
 Any advanced app/game/demo may not work as expected.
     - There are currently different video renderer implementations that can be selected in the C64 config UI.
 All renderers support `Character` mode, most support `sprites`, but only some support `Bitmap` mode (which makes them a bit slower).
 Bitmap mode may be required by some apps, so the correct renderer must be selected before starting certain apps (see Renderer column in table below).
-    - The audio emulation is currently not very accurate, so expect especially music to not sound correct.
+    - The default sample-based SID audio provider reproduces most C64 music well, but is not fully chip-accurate.
+The legacy command-stream provider is also selectable (low CPU but music will sound noticeably wrong).
+See [C64 audio](libraries.md#audio).

 ## Games